-Our results also indicate that discrimination vary sphere-wise such that it is stronger in public than in private.
+Our results also indicate that discrimination varies by the sphere in which it is expressed: it is stronger in the public than the private sphere.
 More specifically, participants were generally less likely to allocate public resources than private resources to almost all minority groups.
-Apparently, all minority groups were perceived as more similar in the public domain, perhaps because participants believe that this domain should be largely shaped by hegemonic values and norms.
-In the private sphere, inclusiveness was more dispersed and varied considerably between minority groups.
-We also note modest spill-over effects from the public to the private sphere: despite the fact that the NL does not apply to private settings or resources, its effect appears to extend to private transactions unrelated to the public goals of the law.
-The groups that benefited from reduced discrimination in public following exposure to the NL were those whose perception aligned with the ideology of the decision-maker.
-Supporters of the NL became more inclusive towards ultra-Orthodox Jews, while objectors to the NL became more inclusive towards LGBTs, USSR migrants, and Arabs.
-In the private sphere the contrary trend emerged.
-Relative to the control group, supporters and objectors penalized minorities which perception did not align with their ideological standpoint.
-We note, however, that the main effect of the NL was to increase inclusiveness in public rather than reduce it in private, and hence that the primary sphere effect is reactance, not spill-over.
+Apparently, participants’ preferred levels of inclusiveness for all three minority groups were more similar to each other in the public domain, perhaps because participants believe that this domain should be largely shaped by hegemonic values and norms.
+In the private sphere, these preferred levels of inclusiveness were more dispersed and varied considerably between minority groups.
+We also note modest spillover effects from the public to the private sphere: despite the fact that the NL does not apply to private settings or resources, its effect appears to extend to private transactions unrelated to the public goals of the law.
+The groups that benefited from reduced discrimination in public following exposure to the NL were those whose perception aligned with the ideology of the decision maker.
+Supporters of the NL became more inclusive toward ultra-Orthodox Jews, whereas opponents of the NL became more inclusive toward LGBTs, USSR migrants, and Arabs.
+In the private sphere, the opposite trend emerged.
+Relative to the control group, supporters and opponents penalized minorities whose perception did not align with their ideological standpoint.
+We note, however, that the main effect of the NL was to increase inclusiveness of Arabs in the public sphere rather than reduce it in the private one, and hence that the primary sphere effect is reactance, rather than spillover.

-Experiment 2: Counteracting Law with Law
+V. Experiment 2: Counteracting Law with Law

 The first experiment found that the NL generated a heterogeneous effect that varied across the ideological divide.
-The law mostly affected people who opposed it, making them more inclusive towards minorities after exposure to the law.
-This behavior defies the expectation that the NL would increase in-group bias that will result in increased minority discrimination, but
+The law mostly affected people who opposed it, making them more inclusive toward minorities after exposure to it.
+This behavior defies the expectation that the NL would increase in-group bias and result in increased minority discrimination, but

 fits with the reactance hypothesis.
-In line with the reactance hypothesis, objectors sought to counteract the law’s perceived exclusionary message by adopting a more inclusive approach toward minorities.
+In line with the reactance hypothesis, opponents sought to counteract the law’s perceived exclusionary message by adopting a more inclusive approach toward minorities.

 If indeed those who oppose the law react with a backlash response, we might expect the effect to weaken when majority nationalism laws are counteracted by other means.
-To test whether this is indeed the case, we examine the impact of exposure to anti-discrimination laws.
+To test whether this is indeed the case, we examined in Experiment 2 the impact of exposure to anti-discrimination laws.
 These laws counteract exclusion and discrimination by definition.
-If the NL objectors’ greater inclusiveness is driven by a motivation to counteract the NL, then exposure to legal instruments that promote equality, inclusiveness, and non-discrimination can satisfy this motivation and therefore reduce the NL’s anti-discriminatory effect.
-The second experiment examined this hypothesis in an attempt to understand the nature of the anti-NL backlash among its objectors.
+If the NL opponents’ greater inclusiveness is driven by a motivation to counteract the NL, then exposure to legal instruments that promote equality, inclusiveness, and nondiscrimination can satisfy this motivation and therefore reduce the NL’s anti-discriminatory effect.
+The second experiment examined this hypothesis in an attempt to understand the nature of the anti-NL backlash among its opponents.

-Participants
+A. Methodology

-Three-hundred and six participants (52% women, 3.6% USSR migrants, 2.3% LGBT, 48.4% right-wing, 25% center, 26.5% left-wing) were recruited to participate in the experiment based on the same criteria and methods used in experiment 1.
+The sample comprised 306 participants (52% women, 3.6% USSR migrants, 2.3% LGBT, 48.4% right-wing, 25% center, 26.5% left-wing) who were recruited based on the same criteria and methods used in Experiment 1.